 Body Hair Transplants Using FUE

-Crown/vertex density – If Scalp Donor Hair is in short supply, beard hair can be harvested and transplanted into the crown or vertex area.
+- Crown/vertex density – Donor Depleted?
+If scalp Donor Hair is in short supply, beard hair can be harvested and transplanted into the crown or vertex area.

 Body Hair Transplants In the Media: